BUILDING THE NEXT CHAPTER OF THE CRANE MIGRATION RADAR

 A shared goal, a growing platform

-By the end of the day, the group had taken important steps toward a key milestone: a working landing page with clear placeholders for information, visuals, and interactive elements.
-This page is designed to eventually include the radar map itself, background information on cranes, migration and seasons, FAQs based on workshops and incoming questions, and a clear space for news and updates.
+By the end of the day, the group had taken important steps towards a key milestone, a working landing page with clear placeholders for information, visuals, and interactive elements.
+The page is meant to include the radar map itself, background information on the radar and the cranes, their behaviour and migration, how to recognise a crane, how to report a sighting, FAQs based on workshops and incoming questions, and a clear space for news and updates.

 While not everything could be fully implemented in a single day, the hackathon succeeded in aligning ideas, clarifying priorities, and turning abstract ambitions into concrete next steps.
 Most importantly, it strengthened the shared vision of the Crane Migration Radar as a living, evolving digital twin — one that invites the public to explore, learn, and connect with the remarkable journey of migrating cranes.